-From Captain's Quarters we headed to New York City Bar, the bar of Disney's Hotel New York.
+From Redwood Lounge, keeping heading around the “lake” to New York City Bar, the bar of Disney's Hotel New York.

 Disney's Hotel New York is a (you guessed it) New York themed hotel.
 The outside of the building looks a bit dated to us (not just in the way it is supposed to), but we found the inside to be a bit more retro chique.